 Roslyn M. Brock, a nationally recognized civil rights, health policy, and equity advocate, is the Chief Global Equity Officer of Abt Associates.
 Brock is also the Chairman Emeritus of the National Board of Directors for the National Association for the Advancement of Colored People (NAACP).
 She was the youngest person ever elected NAACP chairman and the fourth woman to hold the position.

-Brock is employed as Chief Advocacy Officer for Bon Secours Mercy Health, an $8 billion dollar not-for-profit Catholic health care system of providers with 43 hospitals in seven states and more than 57,000 employees.
-In this position, she provides system-wide leadership to promote health care reform, population based health, health equity and social justice initiatives for vulnerable populations to ensure high quality, affordable and assessible health care for all.
+Brock was formerly the Chief Advocacy Officer of Bon Secours Mercy Health, an $8 billion dollar not-for-profit Catholic health care system of providers with 43 hospitals in seven states and more than 57,000 employees.
+In this position, she provided system-wide leadership to promote health care reform, population based health, health equity and social justice initiatives for vulnerable populations to ensure high quality, affordable and assessible health care for all.

 Her 30+ years of professional experience includes health care policy and equity analysis, social justice advocacy, financial management, philanthropy, leadership formation and community health and development.
 Her wealth of experience in managing and directing domestic and interntional health programs includes advocacy, policy development and philanthropy at the W. K. Kellogg Foundation, United States Agency for International Development (USAID) and the New York State Health Department.